Thursday, August 17, 2023

 In the South East’s 13 ridings, every vote would have counted, even for the People’s Alliance who would have had a regional MLA like Sharon Buchanan.

-I’m not talking about a closed-list system.
+This simulation does not use a closed-list system.
 The open-regional-list Mixed Member Proportional system means every MLA has faced the voters.
 That’s the system PEI voters chose in November 2016, with a workable ballot as you can see here.
 It’s also the model on which the federal Electoral Reform Committee found consensus: a local and personalized proportional representation model.

 You have two votes